TiesBos/EquiTrends/README.md

 ## Data Simulation

-The `EquiTrends` package contains a function to simulate panel data, tailored to the Difference-in-Difference framework.
+The `EquiTrends` package contains a function to simulate panel data, tailored to the Difference-in-Differences framework.
 The function `sim_paneldata` simulates a panel dataset with a given number of individuals $N$ (`N`), number of periods $T+1$ (in the setting of this package, indicating the number of pre-treatment periods.
 In